almende/eve/java_libraries.md

 - **eve-gae.jar**
   Library needed for hosting Eve agents on Google App Engine.
-  This libary contains platform dependent functionallity: a persistent context for the agents (DatastoreContext), and a schedular (AppEngineSchedular).
+  This libary contains platform dependent functionality: a persistent state for the agents (DatastoreStateFactory), and a scheduler (AppEngineSchedulerFactory).

   *Dependencies:
     eve-core.jar,